Slijkhuis/atom-php-getters-setters-improved/README.md

 ---------

 * Generate Getters, Setters or Both
+* Edit templates in template files for getters and setters
 * Select all variables or just some via UI
 * Control method scope via a DocBlock tag
 * intelligent guessing of variable names, if you use descriptive variable names you do not need to provide a description, the method comment will set accordingly